IkigaiLabsETH/ikigAI/README.md

 **3. A Marketplace for AI Brilliance:** Imagine a world where you can trade AI tools as you would collectible cards.
 With NFTs, that's our reality.
 We're setting the stage for a bustling marketplace where AI models become tokens of trade.
 For researchers, developers, and innovators, this means more than just access; it's a space to collaborate, innovate, and even earn from their creations.

-# Scale on 10K photos
+# Scale Photography 10K photos

-We’re working with Scale as a preferred partner to extend the benefits of our fine-tuning capability given their experience helping enterprises securely and effectively leverage data for AI.
-Building robust enterprise-grade functionality requires rigorous data enrichment and model evaluation.
+We’re working with Scale to extend the benefits of fine-tuning capabilities based on photography

 With https://dashboard.scale.com/nucleus